 If your nose is bleeding, try your best to stay calm, and follow these steps:

-- Get something to catch the blood, such as tissues, paper towel, or a cloth.
+- Get something to catch the blood, such as tissues, paper towel, or a damp cloth.

 - Make sure to sit up (lying down can cause the blood to drip down the throat) and lean forward.
-Sitting up with your body tilted forward reduces the pressure in your nose and helps you avoid swallowing blood, which can bother your stomach.
+Sitting up with your body tilted forward lowers the pressure in your nose and helps prevent you from swallowing blood, which can bother your stomach.

 - Gently blow your nose to get rid of clots, and then pinch your nostrils shut with your thumb and index finger.
 Breathe through your mouth.
 Do this for 5 minutes (10-15 minutes for adults).
 If your nose is still bleeding after 5 minutes, keep holding this position for another 10 minutes.

-After your nosebleed has stopped, make sure that you don’t blow or pick your nose for a few hours.
+After your nosebleed has stopped, don’t do anything that would cause you to strain.
+Make sure that you don’t blow or pick your nose for about 24 hours.

 What happens if my nose doesn’t stop bleeding?